Ice friction at the nanoscale: Results

-In the central region between the adsorption layers, our results show that the parallel diffusion coefficient is somewhat smaller, but of the same order of magnitude than the diffusion coefficient of bulk water, even for the films studied here, which are barely 1~nm thick \cite{falk10}.
-Our results are in agreement with measurements of mobility in confined water \cite{dash95,falk10,xu16,li21}, and suggest that large effective viscosities measured in mechanical tests might not be related to the actual hydrodynamics of the premelting film \cite{canale19}, as noticed in Ref.~\cite{li21}.
-This is not in conflict with the observation of anomalous diffusion at grain boundaries \cite{moreira18}.
-The reason is that the glassy behavior is related to the attachment/detachment of water molecules into the ordered ice lattice due to motion in the {\em perpendicular} direction. \cite{moreira18} Our results show that in the time scale of about 2-8~ns that premelted water molecules remain within the central quasi-bulk region of the premelting film, the mobility in the {\em parallel direction} to the interface remains close to bulk like.
+For temperatures above 260~K, the premelting layer develops a well defined quasi-bulk region between the adsorption layers, as observed in Fig.2 and SI Appendix Figs. S3 and S4.
+Our results show that the parallel diffusion coefficient in this central region is somewhat smaller, but of the same order of magnitude as the diffusion coefficient of bulk water, even for the films studied here, which are barely 1~nm thick \cite{falk10} (c.f.
+SI Appendix Fig. S5).
+This is in agreement with measurements of mobility in confined water \cite{dash95,falk10,xu16,li21}, and suggests that large effective viscosities measured in mechanical tests \cite{canale19} might not be related to the actual hydrodynamics of the premelting film, as noticed in Ref.~\cite{li21}.
+This is not in conflict with the observation of anomalous diffusion at grain boundaries, which is related to the attachment/detachment of water molecules into the ordered ice lattice due to motion in the \emph{perpendicular} direction \cite{moreira18}.
+We find that in the time scale of about 2-8~ns in which premelted water molecules remain within the central quasi-bulk region of the premelting film, the mobility in the \emph{parallel direction} remains close to bulk like.
 This suggests that the central region within the premelting film will exhibit shearing similar to that observed in bulk undercooled water.
-As a hint, we notice that the viscosity predicted from the Stokes-Einstein relation $\eta_{SE}=k_BT/6\pi D_{\parallel} a$, with $a=0.155$~nm describing the molecular radius of a water molecule provides an order of magnitude approximation to the viscosity of undercooled water calculated independently at $T=262$~K and $p=1$~atm from bulk simulations (Figure \ref{Fig2}-(f)).
+As a hint, we notice that the viscosity predicted from the Stokes-Einstein relation $\eta_{SE}=k_BT/6\pi D_{\parallel} a$, with $a=0.155$~nm describing the molecular radius of a water molecule provides an order of magnitude approximation to the viscosity of undercooled water calculated independently at $T=262$~K and $p=1$~atm from bulk simulations (Fig.~\ref{Fig2}-(f)).